 In 2024, the MPTFO improved the GWIP to streamline pooled funding processes and create efficiency gains.
-The Office adopted a partner-centered approach in upgrading the GWIP site, involving consultations to produce a revamped digital platform and • Full alignment of the Fund status table improved functions and filters to enhance data retrieval and data analysis.
+The Office adopted a partner-centered approach in upgrading the GWIP site, involving consultations to produce a revamped digital platform and improved functions and filters to enhance data retrieval and data analysis.